j3nnifer00/E-commerce-Furniture/README.md

 ### **Frontend**
 - Built with **React.js** to create an interactive and responsive UI.
-- The design is inspired by [this Dribbble](https://dribbble.com/shots/21218249-Homey-eCommerce-Furniture-Landing-page).
+- The design is inspired by https://dribbble.com/shots/21218249-Homey-eCommerce-Furniture-Landing-page

 ### Tools ###